brilliancebitcoin/nostrgram/README.md

 * [ ] bring back the minmax button on the pip frame for mobile users.
 When clicked once, the video should anchor to the top.
 Twice and it should anchor to the bottom.
 Three times and it should vanish, leaving only the buttons floating there.
 Four times and it should get "big" again (I put that in quotes because it should still have a maximum width of 190 pixels).
 * [ ] give people a link to view their public profile
 * [ ] display your profile picture on the settings page
+* [ ] fix metadata bug.
+The function updateUserMeta() does not modify the onclick parameter of profile pictures in a channel until you refresh, so when someone clicks a profile picture to view them, they see their auto-generated avatar and pubkey instead of their custom profile picture and username